prog-1/strings/exercises/README.md

 [unicode.IsSpace]: https://pkg.go.dev/unicode#IsSpace

-## 02 Palindrom
+## 02 Palindrome

-Write a program which checks whether a given string is a palindrom (could be read left-to-right and right-to-left in the same way).
+Write a program which checks whether a given string is a palindrome (could be read left-to-right and right-to-left in the same way).

-The program must be named `02_check_palindrom`, and must contain a function `IsPalidndrom(string) bool`.
+The program must be named `02_check_palindrome`, and must contain a function `IsPalidndrome(string) bool`.

 ## 03 Count byte